-A business should not re-open until management and staff are able to meet these requirements.
-Any personal services facility must also follow the requirements outlined in Guidelines for Personal Services Facilities.
+Personal services facilities must also follow the requirements outlined in Guidelines for Personal Services Facilities.

 In-home personal services establishments should only open if there is a separate entrance from the outside to prevent clients from passing through personal space.
 If this is not possible, a plan must be included in the operational plan to ensure clients pass through the personal space with limited risk for possible exposure to COVID-19.

 All businesses operating during the COVID-19 pandemic are required to have an operational plan.
 The operational plan does not need to be submitted to the Chief Public Health Office before reopening.
 However, the plan will need to be made available during inspections by a government official.

 Part of developing an operational plan is to identify protocols that everyone in the workplace must follow to keep employees and clients safe.
 COVID-19 spreads through droplets when an infected person coughs or sneezes or from touching a contaminated surface and then touching your face.
 A situation with higher risk will require adequate protocols to address this risk.

 The risk of person-to-person transmission increases the closer you come to other people, the amount of time you spend near them, and the number of people you are around.
 The risk of surface transmission increases when several people contact the same surface in a short period of time.